fischerjulian/operator-sdk/website/content/en/docs/building-operators/golang/quickstart.md

   ```

 1. Run your bundle.
 If your bundle image is hosted in a registry that is private and/or
-has a custom CA, these [configuration steps][image-reg-config] must be complete.
+has a custom CA, these [configuration steps][image-reg-config] must be completed.

   ```sh
   operator-sdk run bundle example.com/memcached-operator-bundle:v0.0.1